-Public Works is the designated lead for the evaluation of the structural integrity of all County buildings.
+Public Works is tasked with evaluating the structural integrity of all County buildings.
 In partnership with the Chief Executive Office and Internal Services Department, a comprehensive emergency response plan has been developed that includes processes on the prioritization and evaluation of County buildings.
 Training has been conducted to ensure staff are familiar with the County Building Evaluation Team Plan.